novoalab/tRIBO-seq/README.md

 # tRIBO-seq

-This repository contains scripts and workflows for analyzing tRIBO-seq datasets. tRBIBO-seq is a method to selectively profile ribosome-embedded native tRNAs using nanopore sequencing technologies.
+This repository contains scripts and workflows for analyzing tRIBO-seq datasets.

 ### What's included?